darrenldl/docfd/README.md

 - `...`
     - Docfd is still searching
 - `ERR`
-    - Docfd failed to parse the search expression in the search field
+    - Docfd failed to parse the search expression in the field

 #### Controls